-ISSUED: 01/01/2024 EFFECTIVE: 01/01/2024
+ISSUED: 01/01/2025 EFFECTIVE: 01/01/2025

-SECTION 2 ITEM DEFINITIONS & SCHEDULES OF CHARGES NO. , LOADING AND UNLOADING: Railcar loading or unloading is the service performed to load or unload cargo from such terminal premises designated by the Port Director or his authorized representative to be used for such purposes, to or from railroad cars.
-Cargo loading and unloading rates, including but not limited to automobiles, auto trucks, tractors, house or freight trailers, modular or mobile buildings, freight vans, military equipment, boats and material on wheels or caterpillar treads S.U. or K.D.
-RATE (each per day) Over 20 feet \$6.21 \$6.21 \$6.45 \$6.65 \$6.85 \$7.05 \$7.27 \$7.49 \$7.71 \$7.71 \$7.71 \$7.71 \$1.00 210 (a) (b) RAILROAD CARS General Application of Tariff Rates, charges, rules and regulations provided in this terminal tariff apply to railroad cars, engines and any combination thereof on Port property on that track known as the "Port Expansion Track".
+SECTION 2 ITEN DEFINITIONS & SCHEDULES OF CHARGES NO LOADING AND UNLOADING (a) RAILCAR LOADING AND UNLOADING: Railcar loading or unloading is the service performed to load or unload cargo from such terminal premises designated by the Port Director or his authorized representative to be used for such purposes, to or from railroad cars.
+Cargo loading and unloading rates, including but not limited to automobiles, auto true tractors, house or freight trailers, modular or mobile buildings, freight vans, military equipment, boats and material on wheels or caterpillar treads S.U. or K RATE (each per day) Over 20 feet Over 20 feet \$6.21 \$6.45 \$6.65 \$6.85 \$7.05 \$7.27 \$7.49 \$7.71 \$7.7 (b) DIRECT LOADING AND UNLOADING: Direct loading or unloading is the service accorded to cargo in transferring cargo by ship's tackle or terminal's tackle between ship and open top railroad car raft, barge, lighter, or other waterborne vessels; or open top trucks, trailer beds or bodies, which are spotted within reach of the ship's tackle or terminal's ta D. 2029 210 \$ 57.71 s or water, RAILROAD CARS (a) General Application of Tariff Rates, charges, rules and regulations provided in this terminal tariff apply to railroad cars, engines and any combination thereo property on that track known as the "Port Expansion Track".
 Prior to vacating the premise, railroad car/engine owner/operator shall ensure that tracks are free of obstacles and in good operable condition.
-Failure to do so will result in the assessment of repair and clean-up charges.
-RATE (Railroad cars and engines will be assessed per unit per day) Pariff Rate Solution S 211 (a) DEFIN FREE TIME ITION: The specified period during which cargo may occupy space assigned to it on Terminal property, free of wharfage, demurrage or terminal storage charges, immediately prior to the loading, or subsequent to the discharge, of such cargo on or off the vessel.
-(Continued on the next page) 212 ISSUED: prior to the loading, or subsequent to the discharge, of such cargo on or off the vessel.
+Failure to content in the assessment of repair and clean-up charges.
+RATE (Railroad cars and engines will be assessed per unit per day) 2020 2021 2022 2023 2024 2025 2026 2027 2028 (b) Tariff Rate \$56.61 \$58.84 \$60.61 \$62.43 \$64.31 \$66.25 \$68.24 \$70.30 \$70.31 Railroad cars and engines will be assessed an additional per unit per day for coverage of security-related expenses whenever a Secondary User requests ARI for movement of goods, and the Port Expansion Track is used.
+RATE (Security-Related Expenses for Secondary Users) 2020 2021 2022 2023 2024 2025 2026 2027 2028 Security Tariff Rates \$21.42 \$22.27 \$22.94 \$23.63 \$24.34 \$25.07 \$25.83 \$26.60 \$26.60 NOTE: A Secondary User is defined as any user of the Port of Alaska facilities not already participating in shared payment of the established Port of Alaska facilities not already participating in shared payment of the established Port of Alaska facilities not already participating in shared payment of the established Port of Alaska facilities not already participating in shared payment of the established Port of Alaska facilities not already participating in shared payment of the established Port of Alaska facilities not already participating in shared payment of the established Port of Alaska facilities not already participating in shared payment of the established Port of Alaska facilities not already participating in shared payment of the established Port of Alaska facilities not already participating in shared payment of the established Port of Alaska facilities not already participating in shared payment of the established Port of Alaska facilities not already participating in 2029 0 \$70.30 RC services 2029 0 \$26.60 (a) DEFINITION: The specified period during which cargo may occupy space assigned to it on Terminal property, free of wharfage, demurrage or terminal storage charges, in prior to the loading, or subsequent to the discharge, of such cargo on or off the vessel. imediately 212